The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 In Egypt, it's 91 cents.

-China, in order to promote economic growth, is subsidizing gasoline prices for the people who have cars there.
+In these producing companies, and even in China, China, in order to promote economic growth, is subsidizing gasoline prices for the people who have cars there.

 So that's why people in these emerging countries are able to go out there and buy gasoline out the wazoo.

-That's probably going to change as well as these prices skyrocket, because the government's not going to spend that kind of money.
+That's probably going to change as well as these prices skyrocket because the government's not going to spend that kind of money.

-So you watch, folks, it's going to work out.
+It's going to work out.

-Oh, buddy Bow Diddley.
+Oh, buddy Bo Diddley.

-And welcome back, Rush Limbaugh, the excellence in broadcasting network.
+And welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 As usual, half my brain and none of my mood today tied behind my back, just to make it fair.

-Chuck Schumer yesterday talking to big oil execs said if Saudi Arabia would increase their output by a million barrels a day, it will reduce the per barrel price by $25 and the pump price by 62 cents a gallon.
+Chuck Schumer, yesterday talking to big oil execs, said if Saudi Arabia would increase their output by a million barrels a day, it will reduce the per-barrel price by $25 and the pump price by 62 cents a gallon, 1 million barrels additional from Saudi Arabia.

 April 28th, Chuck Schumer at a press conference.